wikimedia/takedown-tools/README.md

 	validateJWT() - function from Chris Steipp to validate mediawiki Json Web Token
 		Accepts: identity (web token), consumer key, nonce, server (where you got the JWT from)
 		Response: boolean response
+	getUserData() - function to grab specific data for user from lcatools user table
+		Accepts: User
+		Response: Array of data from user table

 examples folder:
 NCMECproofofconcept.php - proof of concept form with fake data to exhibit how the NCMEC form works without actual submission.
 Used for original testing purposes, kept for exhibit purposes.